 Management Discussion and Analysis ("MD&A") is intended to help the reader understand the Aftermath Silver Ltd. ("Aftermath" or the "Company") condensed consolidated interim financial statements.
-The information provided herein should be read in conjunction with the condensed interim financial statements for the three months ended August 31, 2019 and 2018 and the audited financial statements for the years ended May 31, 2019 and 2018.
+The information provided herein should be read in conjunction with the condensed consolidated interim financial statements for the six months ended November 30, 2019 and 2018 and the audited financial statements for the years ended May 31, 2019 and 2018.
 The following comments may contain management estimates of anticipated future trends, activities or results.
 These are not a guarantee of future performance, since actual results could change based on other factors and variables beyond management control.